sanjay920/UFO_OCR_image-captioning/TikaVision/README.md

 5) Once this is done, we will have the caption for all the urls passed

-Step 3:

-Once we have these files going through step1 and step2, we can merge these into single csv by running merge_data_sets.py
+<b>Step 3:</b> Once we have these files going through step1 and step2, we can merge these into single csv by running merge_data_sets.py

 merge_data_sets.py merges the two files as pandas dataframes and we merge them based on the common column "URL"